ESCOMP/mizuRoute/README_EXTERNALS.rst

 If you have already checked out a branch or tag and **HAVE NOT MADE ANY MODIFICATIONS** it is simple to change your sandbox.
-Say that you checked out v1.0.1 but really wanted to have v1.0.2;
+Say that you checked out cesm-coupling.n02_v2.1.2 but really wanted to have cesm-coupling.n02_v2.1.3;
 you would simply do the following::

-  git checkout v1.0.2
+  git checkout cesm-coupling.n02_v2.1.3
-  ./manage_externals/checkout_externals
+  ./bin/git-fleximod -g .gitmodules update

 You should **not** use this method if you have made any source code changes, or if you have any ongoing mizuRoute simulations that you want